TinosNitso/mpv-scripts/README.md

 ## Errors
 - `o.framerate` should be `nil`.
 Interpolation is always a bad thing, it turns out.
 - `o.auto_aspect` should be centered on `${video-params/aspect}`, so that the median aspect is true.
 Thin videos are fattened too much with the current formula.
+- The double/dual trumpets are timed wrong.
+- `o.limits` media-titles have many typos.